 Beginners Acting Class III: On-Going Scene Study

 In this class, students will continue to work with The Barrow Group tools via scene study and monologues to gain a deeper and more precise understanding and use of the tools.
-Students also begin the process of self evaluation and adjustment.
+Students also begin the process of self evaluation.

 Beginner Acting Class III: Film/TV

 This 6-week class is for students who have completed Beginner I and II at the Barrow Group to want to apply what they’ve learned to on-camera work.
 Students will work with The Barrow Group tools on monologues and scenes in front of the camera and watch playback each session.
 This class helps prepare students for professional level Film/TV Acting Class I: The Tools.

 Prerequisites: Beginner I, II, and III.

 In this class, students are guided thru a rehearsal process from page to stage.
 The focus is on applying The Barrow Group tools to a performance setting, an understanding of a rehearsal process, and the responsibility to a story and an audience in a show setting.
 Students will be directed in one, one-act play during the course of the class and are expected to work on their outside of class. the class culminates in a performance for an audience in the TBG Studio Theatre.